 - When busy: Calls go to your secondary number of choice when you are on another call.

-- Call forwarding when unanswered: Calls go to a secondary number when you don’t take a call.
+- When unanswered: Calls go to a secondary number when you don’t take a call.

-- When unreached: Calls go to a secondary number when your phone is off, in airplane mode, or has no signal.
+- When unreachable: Calls go to a secondary number when your phone is off, in airplane mode, or has no signal.

 - After choosing one of the listed options, go ahead and set the forwarding number.